Tag Archive for: Back to Basics

 • They may concern administrative changes, Quality changes, Safety/Efficacy changes or Vigilance changes

-• Variations can be categorised as Type IAIN, Type IA, Type IB (seen or foreseen) or Type II whether they are within a Centralised, Decentralised (DCP) or National Procedure (NP)
+• Variations can be categorised as Type IAIN, Type IA, Type IB (foreseen or unforeseen) or Type II whether they are within a Centralised, Mutual Recongition/Decentralised (MRP/DCP) or National Procedure (NP)

 • Variations can either be a single or grouped together.